gbirchmeier/wizards-castle/docs/README.md

 # wizards-castle documentation

-*Wizard's Castle* was originally written by Joseph R. Powers for Exidy Sorcerer Basic and published in the July 1980 issue of *Recreational Computing Magazine*.
+*Wizard's Castle* was originally written by Joseph R. Power for Exidy Sorcerer Basic and published in the July 1980 issue of *Recreational Computing Magazine*.

 This was later adapted by J.F.
 Stetson for Heath Microsoft Basic.
 More than just a port,